 - Choose a vendor.
-You’ll need to go through an auction site such as PayPal Giving Fund, Charity Auctions Today, or BiddingForGood.
+You'll need to go through an auction site such as Auctria, Charity Auctions Today, or BiddingForGood.
 For a per-auction or annual fee and/or a transaction commission, they make it easy for you to display your items, then allow bidders to register, enter credit card information (which means guaranteed payment for you from the winning bidders, but also a separate credit card processing fee), and place bids within a set period of time.
 The ideal auction length tends to be one to three weeks, after which the site collects the payments and transfers the total to you.
-Compare their service offerings with regard to price, ease of posting, quality of their interactions with bidders (for example, some will send out “bid alerts” telling people when they’ve been outbid on or won an item) and so on.
+Compare their service offerings with regard to price, ease of posting, quality of interactions with bidders (for example, some sites will send out "bid alerts" telling people when they've been outbid on or won an item) and so on.
 Your nonprofit is in charge of actually shipping the goods to the winning bidders.

 - Solicit goods.
 The whole reason auctions work as a fundraising concept is that you don't pay for the goods being auctioned off.
 Instead, you solicit these from local merchants, your board members and volunteers, and so forth.
 Nearly anything that isn't used (unless it's legitimately antique or vintage), tacky, or too unusual to attract a wide audience may make a good auction item, from vacation packages to craft items to gift certificates for massage and other services to parties at a board member's home or yacht.
 When you're close to the auction date, ask businesses such as theaters and sporting venues whether they have last-minute extra tickets to donate.
 Because of the quick turnaround time, it's usually easier to incorporate such gifts into an online auction than other auction types.
 In general, however, having a committee of volunteers begin soliciting items three to six months before the auction is optimal.